 Have you ever wondered what your body’s telling you when you have a hankering for a plate of pasta, a chocolate bar, or cheese nachos?
-There could be more to your cravings than a passing fancy.
+There could be more to your food cravings than a passing fancy.
 Cravings may be your body’s way of telling you that you need certain nutrients, that your blood sugar is imbalanced or your stress hormone levels are out of whack, or that you have sensitivities to certain foods.
-Let’s examine.

 For women, cravings may be cyclical.
 Do you crave chocolate right before your period?
 Starchy comfort foods?
 Alcohol?
 Chocolate contains compounds known to boost your mood.
 Starchy carbs and pasta boost feel-good serotonin in the brain.
 Alcohol cravings signal dropping estrogen levels.
 You may have low progesterone levels that need to be corrected.

-Decode Your Cravings
+Decode Your Cravings: What Do Your Food Cravings Mean?

 Have a tendency for salty cravings?
 This is a sign your body needs minerals, or that your adrenal glands are working overtime.
 The adrenals need minerals to function properly and help your body handle stress.
 Or are you a sugar craver?
 Your blood sugar could be low: did you start off your day with coffee and no breakfast?
 Are you on a cycle of eating sugar, crashing, then craving it?
 Have you noticed that eating sugar makes you crave more sugar?
 Or, you could have high cortisol levels, which means your stress level is high and your adrenals are working overtime.
 Cortisol governs blood sugar (ever notice that you crave sugar when you’re stressed?), so high cortisol may exacerbate sugar cravings, or conversely, if you are not eating regularly or survive on sugary or refined foods and coffee, you’re driving your cortisol levels up.